-This Board Charter (“Charter”) formalises the various roles and responsibilities of the Board, Board Committees and individual Director of Eco World Development Group Berhad (formerly known as Focal Aims Holdings Berhad) (“Eco World” or the “Company”) with the aim of streamlining and enhancing corporate governance practices towards transparency, accountability and integrity in boardroom activities.
+This Board Charter (“Charter”) formalises the various roles and responsibilities of the Board, Board Committees and individual Director of Eco World Development Group Berhad (“Eco World” or the “Company”) with the aim of streamlining and enhancing corporate governance practices towards transparency, accountability and integrity in boardroom activities.
 The release of the Malaysian Code on Corporate Governance 2012 (“MCCG 2012”) by the Securities Commission in March 2012 and amendments to the Main Market Listing Requirements of Bursa Malaysia (“Listing Requirements”) in November 2012 on corporate governance hasten the formalisation of this Charter.

 This Charter incorporates the Principles and Recommendations (including Commentaries) of the MCCG 2012, as considered appropriate, the Listing Requirements on corporate governance, certain aspects of the Company’s Articles of Association and relevant portions of the Companies Act 1965 insofar as the duties and responsibilities of Directors are concerned.
 Whilst this Charter serves as a structured guide, especially for new Directors who are on-board, it shall not be construed as an exhaustive blueprint by Directors on corporate governance matters.